 The back-to-school season is a time filled with a plethora of emotions – excitement, stress, anticipation, hope, nerves.
 This is especially true the past two years, with a lot of unknowns hanging over the heads of educators everywhere.
+Anybody can benefit from back-to-school tips from those who came before.

 Did your district adopt a new math curriculum that you’re scrambling to learn?
 Did you get two new students the morning of the first day of school and rush to make name tags for them so they weren’t left out?
 Perhaps everything has been seamless?
 No matter your situation, here are some teacher tips for a successful back-to-school season.